-Now that I've ranted at you about how awful publishing trends are, I'm going to give you writers out there some of my favorite, most useful tools for getting published.
-Despite my continued stream of rejections (80, baby!), I actually know a good bit about this.
-So here are some things you might want to check out.
-Click the pictures for links!
+Today I'm going to give any querying writers out there some of my favorite tools for this process.
+What with my continued stream of rejections (80, baby!), I actually know a good bit about seeking a literary agent.

 Preditors and Editors

 Preditors and Editors, though often slightly outdated, covers pretty much every existing editor and literary agent.
 Its purpose is to share information about their past work and their legitimacy.
 It talks about some other stuff too once in a while, but the important part is that they can keep you from getting caught up in a scam (They once did so for me.).

 I've recently discovered QueryTracker, which helps you keep track of whom you've sent out to, the deadline for their replies, and their responses.
 That way you can see just how pathetic you are!
 Just kidding, it's truly useful.
 It gives stats on various editors and agents and some information about submitting to them.
 Good stuff!